This service declaration outlines our service commitments.

 Who we are

-Our department is responsible for immigration, settlement, resettlement, citizenship and multiculturalism programs and services.
+Our department is responsible for immigration, settlement, resettlement and citizenship programs and services.

 We have over 4,000 employees working in 46 points of service in Canada and 90 points of service in 76 countries.

-Find more information on CIC’s mandate, mission and vision.
+Find more information on our mandate, mission and vision.

 What we do